Sacramento State Hornets

-The Sacramento State Hornets (also Sac State) represent California State University, Sacramento in Sacramento, the capital city of the U.S. state of California, in intercollegiate athletics.
+The Sacramento State Hornets (also Sac State Hornets) is the team that represents California State University, Sacramento in intercollegiate athletics.

 The school fields 21 teams including men and women's basketball, cross country, golf, rowing, soccer, tennis, and track and field; women's-only gymnastics, beach volleyball, volleyball, and softball; and men's-only baseball and football.
 The Hornets compete in NCAA Division I, and are members of the Big Sky Conference.
-The men's soccer and women's beach volleyball teams play as affiliate members in the Big West Conference, the baseball team plays as an affiliate member in the Western Athletic Conference, and the women's rowing team is an affiliate of the American Athletic Conference.
+The men's soccer, men's golf and women's beach volleyball teams play as affiliate members in the Big West Conference, the baseball team plays as an affiliate member in the Western Athletic Conference, and the women's rowing team is an affiliate of the West Coast Conference.

+In June 2025 it was announced that the school would join the Big West as a full member by 2026, except for football - not supported by the conference - which would become an FCS Independent.

 Nickname

 The Sacramento State official team nickname is the "Hornets."

 History

-Division II and Division III
+Division II and Division III eras

 The university has achieved multiple national championships as a Division III and Division II school.
 The school has also been a National Runner-up 8 times including Softball in 1989 (D-II), Women's Volleyball in 1979 and 1989 (D-II), Baseball in 1988 (D-II), Women's Track and Field in 1981 (AIAW D-II), Men's Cross Country in 1979 (D-II), Football in 1964 (CDN), and Men's Basketball (1962 CDN).
 Prior to AIAW softball division classifications, the softball team played in two Women's College World Series in 1976 and 1977.